timklapdor/csulx/_posts/2016-07-19-creating-rich-media-artefacts.md

 ### Overview

 The creation of rich media artefacts including photographic evidence, video records and multimedia presentations by learners can provide an authentic way for learners to develop a variety of digital literacies, technical and communication skills that will be useful in the professions.
 In addition, the co-construction of rich media artefacts can also offer an authentic collaborative experience for learners and due to advancing and readily available mobile technologies, a range of interactive experiences can be integrated into the collaborative learning environment.
-In many ways rich media such as video can provide better evidence of students work and their skills and abilities which can greatly improve the effectiveness of the assessment
+In many ways rich media such as video can provide better evidence of students,  their skills and abilities than written assignments which can greatly improve the effectiveness of the assessment.

 ### Engagement

 The use of rich media artefacts can create an engaging learning experience by shifting the attention away from the physical product and on to the learning process.
-Learners can also engage further self and peer assessment and reflection in an authentic setting.
+Learners can also engage further with self and peer assessment and reflection in an authentic setting.
 Working with rich media provides an alternative to written assessment tasks and a way for students to express themselves in different ways.

 ### Guide